Wodan58/HET/README.md

 HET looks like an imperative version of [Joy](https://github.com/Wodan58/joy1).
 The abstract machine that the language implements offers a working stack (WS), a program stack (PS), and memory (MEM).
-The datatypes of the language are: word, list, and 10 specials.
+The datatypes of the language are: word, list, and 16 special characters.
+Whitespace characters are needed to separate words from each other.

 ![Datatypes](graph.jpg)